 The card sorting exercise also made me question a lot of things: do we really want to be seen this way?
 How can we stand out from competitors?
 For example, nearly every agency says they are data-driven but through developing a message architecture we realised we were actually maths-driven.
 This is a point of differentiation from our competitors and has caught the attention of prospective customers.

-In advance, write down actionable words that may relate to your company and industry (plus a few obvious ringers) on pieces of card that are the same size and colour.
+Right, let’s get going.
+In advance of your meeting, write down actionable words that may relate to your company and industry (plus a few obvious ringers) on pieces of card that are the same size and colour.
 Here are a few ideas:

 |friendly||high-quality||the thought leader|